FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 {{< toc >}}

-### The modern tech bike shop

-Similarly, if you try to solve a technical problem with a solution that is too big for you - it will hurt.
+### Navigating technology, size does matter

+Consider the challenge of tackling a tech problem with a solution that's too 'big'.
+It quickly becomes unwieldy and awkward.

-Sadly the incentives of the industry are not aligned to help us pick just **the right solution™**.
+The industry often doesn't align its incentives with helping us choose **the right solution™**.

-The proposed products tend to solve a more generic problem.
-They serve a wider group of recipients, but also smack you in a face with a lot of accidental complexity.
+Products, typically address broad issues, appealing to a wide audience but introducing unnecessary complexity.

-**Accidental complexity** relates to problems that we created and that can be fixed or avoided.
+We call the problems that we create and can solve **accidental complexity**.
-The other part is **essential complexity** which relates the problem itself.
+In contrast, **essential complexity** is inherent to the problem itself.
 It cannot be removed - it just is. [^1]

-If we start to research the topic of deploying networked systems in 2023 we most definitely will find the following terms: cloud, docker, kubernetes, serverless.

-While those are all fine ideas and each solves a very particular problem.
+In 2023, terms like: cloud, docker, kubernetes and serverless are ubiquitous in the dev/ops world, each offering different set of strengths:

-*The cloud* is amazing at covering very bursty loads, it doesn't scale economically for very steady loads (no matter what providers say).
+- *The cloud* excels in handling bursty loads, it doesn't scale economically for very steady loads.
 Just take a look at [reference architecture](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html) for a WordPress deployment, it's not a simple strategy.
 And I'm for one sure that after implementing it will never leave AWS.

-*Docker* seems like an extremely important step in the right direction, it's a developer-focused tool that abstracts over a deployment runtime.
+- *Docker* is an amazing developer-focused tool that abstracts over a deployment runtime.
-But at the same time, it gives a false sense of security and invites a lot of nasty paper cuts.
+However, it can also give a false sense of security and lead to unexpected issues.

-According to internet *kubernetes* won the war for the standard orchestration solution and probably rightfully so.
+- According to internet *kubernetes* won the war for the standard orchestration solution and probably rightfully so.
 But the basic - happy path experience differs greatly from when you have to understand the inner parts of the system.
-Especially when debugging in anger.
 Many good things can be said about it, but it ain't simple.
 If you don't believe me go ahead and read a recent [changelog for version 1.27](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.27.md#changes-by-kind-1) and amazing postmortem for failed version migration at [reddit](https://www.reddit.com/r/kubernetes/comments/11xxsz1/long_detailed_post_mortem_on_a_reddit_failed_k8s/).

-*Serverless* promises to be extremely scalable and easy to architect your services.
+- *Serverless* promises to be extremely scalable and easy to architect your services.
-But it abstracts over stateless applications.
-To get the benefits one has to use the accompanying storage solutions.
+To get the full benefits with storage one has to use the accompanying data solutions (hosted services etc).
 Needless to say, it tends to introduce heavy vendor lock-in.

-At the same time, according to stack overflow's survey, most of us are not working for the biggest organizations. [^2]

-> Almost **50% percent of developers work for companies with less than 100 employees (not only tech)**.

-Our companies almost certainly don't have even a small fraction of big tech budgets to burn.
-Particularly now, when the economy is going to yaml.
+None of these solutions may be ideal for small-scale deployments, as they tend to introduce more accidental complexity than they resolve.

-### My incentives
+### My host, my rules

 Since I'm currently working on building my personal blog to become a part of a fediverse I thought I'll write the road trip down.

-I would like to propose a crazy idea - *not using containerization and orchestrators*.
+Here is my crazy plan - skip containerization and orchestrators.
-Instead do it the good, old-school way - but with the help of new([?](https://en.wikipedia.org/wiki/NixOS#History)) tools.
-Here are my main objectives for the whole system:

-1. **Low maintenance** and **low cost** - I'm a single person working on it without any revenue in sight.
+Instead, I'll lean on the tried-and-true methods, spiced up with modern([?](https://en.wikipedia.org/wiki/NixOS#History)) tools like NixOS.
+My goals for the project:

+1. **Low maintenance & cost** - it's just me here.
-2. **Open-source** solutions preferred where possible - others might find it more useful.
+2. **Open-source** - it's just better.
-3. **Do once - do right** - I'm spending my time in the evenings.
-This is a precious commodity.
+3. **Efficiency** - I'm spending my time in the evenings.
+I aim to do things just once.
-4. **Self-documenting** - there is a high chance that I'll have to rediscover some parts many months/years later.
+4. **Self-documenting** - I might need to rediscover certain parts after a while, so making them self-explanatory is crucial.
-5. **No vendor/technology lock-in** - I'd hate to be forced to work on something just because some company decides to change the pricing model.

-### How to avoid getting bitten
+5. **No vendor/technology lock-in** - I want to avoid being boxed in by any vendor or technology, especially if they change their terms or pricing.

+### The Why behind the NixOs

-I've been daily driving NixOs on my desktop for over a year now.
-It has been a fun ride and I feel like it's getting more and more attention everywhere.
+I've been using NixOS on my desktop daily for over a year, and it's been quite the experience.
+It seems to be gaining traction everywhere.

-Here is my idea about what NixOs (the declarative operating system), nix (the packaging system) bring to the table:
+So, what do NixOs (the declarative operating system), nix (the packaging system) offer?
+Here's my take:

-1. **Aggregation of system components** - much like k8s with multiple helm charts but in declarative way.
+1. **Aggregation of system components** - like k8s with multiple helm charts but in declarative way.
 The state is held in your repository (kind of like argocd).
 2. **Meta build tool** - just like docker, nix is technology agnostic it doesn't care if it's rust, go, or java.
 3. **Self-documentation** - since there is only one entry point to your system it is by default documented.
 You won't forget about this little docker container that you have run on the machine or this tiny tiny package on the OS.
 4. **Debuggability and testability** - NixOs configuration can be easily deployed onto a VM or tested using an automated testing framework
 5. [Reproducible builds](https://reproducible-builds.org/) - if you have the same source (most of the time) you will obtain bit for bit same result no matter when you run it.
 You can even read more about building 15yo software [here](https://blinry.org/nix-time-travel/).
 While in theory possible using [docker](https://fosdem.org/2023/schedule/event/container_reproducible_dockerfile/attachments/slides/5574/export/events/attachments/container_reproducible_dockerfile/slides/5574/FOSDEM2023_Bit_for_bit_reproducible_builds_with_Dockerfile.pdf) it's definietely not a practice.
 6. **No need to keep the binary data around** - this is due reproducibility of builds.
 The artifacts storing story turned out to be a big [docker kerfuffle](https://www.theregister.com/2023/03/17/docker_free_teams_plan/) recently.
 7. **Good practices encouraged**.
-It doesn't leave what I like to call a shell mess.
+It doesn't leave a shell mess.
 Strange one-off bash scripts casting dark spells.
-   You can almost by accident create an amazing developer experience using direnv and devShells.

 The system I'd like to build up - my blog as of writing those words is a statically generated hugo site that is hosted using github pages.